infilock/Infiwatch/README.md

 - metricbeat.yml: Example integration configuration file.
 - username and password

-*Be careful: Do not share these credentials with anybody.*
+**Be careful: Do not share these credentials with anybody.**

-## Integrate to InfiWatch
+## Integration instruction for Docker-based Hyperledger Fabric

 Download and extract the credentials: